influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 If no metrics are emitted even with the default config, you may need to repair your performance counters.

-1. Launch the Command Prompt as Administrator (right click Runs As Administrator).
+1. Launch the Command Prompt as Administrator
+   (right click "Runs As Administrator").
 1. Drop into the C:\WINDOWS\System32 directory by typing `C:` then `cd \Windows\System32`
 1. Rebuild your counter values, which may take a few moments so please be patient, by running: